tonyjurg/Nestle1904LFT/docs/home.md

 ## Provenance

 Greek New Testament, edited by Eberhard Nestle, published in 1904 by the British and Foreign Bible Society.
-Transcription by Diego Santos, morphology by Ulrik Sandborg-Petersen, markup by Jonathan Robie.
+The 1913 reprint is available [here](https://archive.org/details/hkainediathekete00lond/).
+Transcription by [Diego Santos](https://sites.google.com/site/nestle1904/home), morphology by Ulrik Sandborg-Petersen, markup by Jonathan Robie.

 ## Sourcedata